hunterkimpston/Hello_World/README.md

 # Hello_World

-I'm a University of Iowa Tippie College of Business Student pursuing a B.B.A in '_Business Analytics & Informations Sciences._'
+I'm a University of Iowa Tippie College of Business Student pursuing a B.B.A in _'Business Analytics & Informations Sciences.'_

 # First-Repository